 4. National Trust membership is worth it

-The National Trust manages the majority of the UK’s heritage sites, beautiful parks, forests and impressive mansions full of historic treasures.
-Visiting such sites is one of the favourite past times for the locals.
+The National Trust manages the majority of the UK’s heritage sites, beautiful parks, forests, and impressive mansions full of historic treasures.
+Visiting such sites is one of the favorite pastimes for the locals.
 Buying a membership gives you access to all of them, so it’s a great idea if you love historical sites.

 5. British food culture is… interesting